hltcoe/ColBERT-X/README.md

 ## Resources

-We release a set of CLIR models in our [Translate-Distill Huggingface Space](https://huggingface.co/collections/eugene-yang/translate-distill-658ccc3b38672a848bd53d74).
+We release a set of CLIR models in our [Translate-Distill](https://huggingface.co/collections/hltcoe/translate-distill-659a11e0a7f2d2491780a6bb) and [Multilingual Translate-Distill Huggingface Space](https://huggingface.co/collections/hltcoe/multilingual-translate-distill-66280df75c34dbbc1708a22f).
 Feel free to try it out!

 ## Installation